 The business continued to develop after Rose left in 1924 and the chain grew to include branches from Windsor to Gerrards Cross.
 Waite continued to supply these more affluent areas but also traded in less profitable locations, developing a group of shops he called Wyndhams.

 By 1937 Waite was looking for someone to take over the business and maintain the high standards he had instilled over the years.
-After a chance meeting with Michael Watkins, the Director of Trading for the John Lewis Partnership, the ten shops and 160 staff joined the Partnership on 1st October.
+After a chance meeting with Michael Watkins, the Director of Trading for the John Lewis Partnership, the 10 shops and 160 staff joined the Partnership on 1st October.
 Waite remained in the business until he retired in 1940.

-The next major change in the fortunes of Waitrose was the result of the move to self service shopping in the early 1950s.
+The next major change in the fortunes of Waitrose & Partners was the result of the move to self service shopping in the early 1950s.
 The first shops to become self service were Schofield & Martin, a small chain of grocery shops based around Southend.
-By 1955 Waitrose opened it's first supermarket in Streatham with 2,500 square feet of selling space.
+By 1955 Waitrose & Partners opened its first supermarket in Streatham with 2,500 square feet of selling space.
 By the early 1970s there were 50 branches, some still small self service shops but more and more larger supermarkets.
 This led to the construction of a new distribution centre at Bracknell enabling the business to grow at a much faster rate.

-The business continues to grow today but still aspires to Wallace Wyndham Waite's original intention to "lift the food trade to a higher plane".
+The business continues to grow today but still aspires to Wallace Wyndham Waite's original intention to 'lift the food trade to a higher plane'.

-Find out what makes Waitrose different here.
+Find out what makes Waitrose & Partners different here.